Click on map to see lines under construction or planned!

 |For detailed opening dates see each line: L1 | L2 | L3|

-For further projects see project details and map.
+For route alignment and further projects see project details and map.

 STASY (Statheres Sygkoinonies S.A.)
 (Metro & Tram Operator - Official Site)